 5. More people will come to know Jesus.

 If we take the time to wash each other’s feet in ways that mirror Jesus’ love, what’s the result?
-Jesus tells us: “By this everyone will know that you are my disciples, if you love one another” (John 13:35).
+Jesus tells us: “By this everyone will know that you are my disciples, if you love one another” (John 13:35; see John 13:1).

-“Washing feet” in our various ways may seem radical, but it actually makes a lot of sense, given the reasons Jesus gave.
+“Washing feet” in our various ways of acts of service may seem radical, but it actually makes a lot of sense, given the reasons Jesus gave.